The History Of Paper Airplanes

 airplane that bears remarkable resemblance to the basic dart paper airplanes we all know today.
 Amazingly the pair envisioned the plane being fueled by a propellant, which would have been necessary for such a design (Delta winged) because the plan places most of the wing area in the rear where pressures have dropped considerably, affecting natural loft.
 Of course, as we know because of modern jet fighters, with propulsion systems (or thrust from throwing) the plane makes for a great flier.

 More importantly, though, is how remarkable the resemblance is to the Darts you’ve probably built many times.
 In fact, a large majority of paper airplane designs give way to the swept wing look of their delta design.
-So its with that that we hereby give official Mafia credit to both Butler and Edwards for being the fathers of paper airplanes we build today.
+So with that we hereby give official Mafia credit to both Butler and Edwards for being the fathers of paper airplanes we build today.
 Purists may scoff and insist that we’re not being fair to the grandfathers of flight mentioned earlier, but they’re just a scorchamend’.

 On our site we begin with basic planes but you’ll soon find that you’re learning some advanced folds, and even some tweaks to adjust and control the flight of your paper plane.
 We also have a page dedicated strictly to understanding the aerodynamics of paper plane flight and construction.
 As you dive into Paper Plane Mafia you’ll soon discover that quite possibly there’s considerably more to paper airplanes than you previously thought.
 We also pair our picture tutorials to our Paper Plane Mafia YouTube page to make learning even easier and more fun!